mashaan14/MNIST-M/README.md

 The `MNIST-M.zip` file contains images from MNIST-M dataset organized in subfolders, where each folder represents a class.
 This setup makes it ready to be imported using `torchvision.datasets.ImageFolder`.

 ## Making MNIST-M `torchvision` ready
 You might have donwloaded MNIST-M, where images are not organized into subfolders.
-In that case, this peice of code could be useful.
+In this case, this code fragment could be useful.
 Run it twice, one for `mnist_m_train_labels.txt` and another run for `mnist_m_test_labels.txt`

 ```python
 import pandas as pd